-We intend to elect to be taxed for federal income tax purposes as a RIC under Subchapter M of the Code.
-If we meet certain requirements, including source-of-income, asset diversification and distribution requirements, and if we continue to be regulated as a BDC, we will qualify to be a RIC under the Code and will not have to pay corporate-level taxes on income we distribute to our stockholders as dividends, allowing us to substantially reduce or eliminate our corporate-level tax liability.
+We have elected to be taxed for federal income tax purposes as a RIC under Subchapter M of the Code.
+As a RIC, we must meet certain requirements, including source-of-income, asset diversification and distribution requirements in order to not have to pay corporate-level taxes on income we distribute to our stockholders as dividends, which allows us to substantially reduce or eliminate our corporate-level tax liability.
 As a BDC, we are generally required to meet a coverage ratio of total assets to total senior securities, which includes all of our borrowings and any preferred stock we may issue in the future, of at least 200% at the time we issue any debt or preferred stock.
 This requirement limits the amount of our leverage.
 Because we will continue to need capital to grow our investment portfolio, this limitation may prevent us from incurring debt or issuing preferred stock and require us to raise additional equity at a time when it may be disadvantageous to do so.
 We cannot assure you that debt and equity financing will be available to us on favorable terms, or at all, and debt financings may be restricted by the terms of any of our outstanding borrowings.
 In addition, as a BDC, we are generally not permitted to issue common stock priced below NAV without stockholder approval.
 If additional funds are not available to us, we could be forced to curtail or cease new lending and investment activities, and our NAV could decline.